HISTORY OF THE UNITED NATIONS

 "To

-Signed in London on 12 June 1941, the Inter-Allied Declaration was a first step towards the establishment of the United Nations. |
+work together, with other free peoples, both in war and in peace" Signed in London on 12 June 1941, the Inter-Allied Declaration was a first step towards the establishment of the United Nations. |

 |